 Background and activities

 Eivind Schjelderup Skarpsno is a phd-candidate at the Department of Public Health and Nursing.
 He is a part of the research groups “Musculoskeletal Research” and “Epidemiology and Medical Statistics”.
-He is also a university lecturer at the Faculty of Medicine and Health Sciences and EPINOR representative (National Research School in Population Based Epidemiology).
+He teaches at the Faculty of Medicine and Health Sciences and is a representative for the National Research School in Population Based Epidemiology (EPINOR).

 - Sleep problems